-The Cancer Fund met with Pragna, a Healthcare Care Assistant working on the Breast Cancer Clinic, last week to find out how lockdown had been for her.
-Besides finding the time to sort through her bookshelf, which was long overdue, Pragna explained her idea of capturing the change in the cherry blossom on her way to work, which could have been missed by some of her colleagues at UCLH on the frontline.
+The Cancer Fund met with Pragna, a healthcare assistant working at the breast cancer clinic, last week to find out how lockdown had been for her.
+Besides finding the time to sort through her bookshelf, which was long overdue, Pragna explained her idea of capturing the change in the cherry blossom on her way to work, which could have been missed by some of her colleagues at UCLH.

 If you liked the photos and wish to make a donation to the Cancer Fund, please follow the link below: